- CBD Oil for Alzheimer’s – Could It Help?

 - The average lifetime cost of caring for someone living with dementia is $350,000.

-It is a progressive disorder that results in brain cells wasting away and dying.
-It is the most common cause of dementia.
+Alzheimer’s is a progressive disorder that results in brain cells wasting away and dying.
+And it is the most common cause of dementia.
 Alzheimer’s disease results in a continuous decline in social, behavioral, and thinking skills.
 Patients with the condition get to the point where they can no longer function independently.
 At present, there is no cure, although research continues apace.
 Patients are now beginning to consider options such as CBD for Alzheimer’s.

 What Causes Alzheimer’s?